chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 ## Main

-The next plan definitions are for the main cluster resources - the cluster itself, its name and its instances.
+The next plan definitions are for the actual cluster resources - the cluster itself, its name and its instances.

 ### Random ID